-Looking for AirDrop in iOS11’s Control Center after updating and can’t find it anywhere?
+Looking for AirDrop in iOS’s Control Center after updating and can’t find it anywhere in iOS11+ and iPadOS?
 Well, we couldn’t find it either until we accidentally located it hidden in Control Center.

 - How-To Drag & Drop in iOS

 So here’s the scoop on AirDrop in iOS11